Vegas Golden Knights shut out Canucks 5-0 in Game 1 of second-round playoff series

-EDMONTON – The Vegas Golden Knights’ big guns were blazing and goaltender Robin Lehner recorded his first career playoff shutout to beat the Vancouver Canucks 5-0 in NHL playoff action Sunday.
+The Vegas Golden Knights’ big guns were blazing, and goaltender Robin Lehner recorded his first career playoff shutout to beat the Vancouver Canucks 5-0 in NHL playoff action Sunday.

 Lehner turned aside 26 shots as the Golden Knights grabbed a 1-0 lead in the best-of-seven series.